 Cocaine Withdrawal Symptoms

-Withdrawal symptoms from cocaine impede the success of individuals trying to stay abstinent.
+Cocaine withdrawal symptoms impede the success of individuals trying to stay abstinent.
 The intense cravings can lead even the most willful people to relapse.

 - Intense cravings